Thomas Maximus Connolly III

 Thomas Maximus Connolly III (born May 12, 1946) is an American politician from California and a member of the Democratic Party.

 An attorney from Lemon Grove, Connelly initially ran for the California State Assembly in 1990, losing to incumbent Carol Bentley in a Republican-tilting, San Diego area district.
-In 1992, when Bentley left the seat open to run for the California State Senate, Connelly narrowly defeated Republican Steven C. Baldwin, despite the continued Republican lean to the redrawn district.
-In a 1994 rematch, however, Baldwin trounced Connelly by more than 11 points during an election year that saw the GOP wave also hand Republicans control of the California State Assembly for the first time in more than 20 years.
+In 1992, when Bentley left the seat open to run for the California State Senate, Connolly narrowly defeated Republican Steven C. Baldwin, despite the continued Republican lean to the redrawn district.
+In a 1994 rematch, however, Baldwin trounced Connolly by more than 11 points during an election year that saw the GOP wave also hand Republicans control of the California State Assembly for the first time in more than 20 years.